 - Each time you relax, return to follow the breath and then pay attention to the individual parts of the body.

 - Don't judge yourself, don't get nervous: if you distract yourself, bring back to the present with serenity.

 - And go forward until you feel more aware of your body.

-Repeating this simple exercise once a day, for 20/30 minutes a day, relaxes the body and brings the mind back to the present state.
+Repeating this simple exercise once a day, for 20/30 minutes, relaxes the body and brings the mind back to the present state.

 At this point, you will ask us: can dreams help us live?
 Sure!
 But a greater awareness helps you to recognize the nightmares that take over your mind, block them and welcome the kind of dream that can be turned into a project, and then into reality.
 Dreams coming true are the best.
 And if you miss a good movie, you can always go to the cinema!